projectcalico/calico/security/try-node-to-node-encryption.md

 ### How to

 1. Install WireGuard on cluster nodes using these {% include open-new-window.html text='instructions for your operating system' url='https://www.wireguard.com/install/' %}.
+Note that you may need to reboot your nodes after installing WireGuard to make the kernel modules available on your system.

    > **Note**: Nodes that do not support WireGuard will not be secured by WireGuard tunnels, even if traffic running on the node to and from the pods goes to nodes that do support WireGuard.
    {: .alert .alert-info}